AlainParadis/designschool/_setups/college-services.md

   ### Connect to Our File Server

   To connect to the Graphic Design file server, [follow these instructions](http://algonquincollege.freshdesk.com/support/solutions/articles/11000009593-how-to-connect-to-the-college-dropbox-server-from-your-mac "Connect to the Graphic Design file server").

-  ### Additional Support

-  If you need additional software or hardware support, you can always contact me via <a href="mailto:paradia@algonquincollege.com" title="E-Mail Alain Paradis">e-mail</a>.
-You should be able to resolve most common support issues by refering to [our FreshDesk site](http://algonquincollege.freshdesk.com) We also have two excellent tech support people who are there to help you.
-They are:

-  Brad St-Jean <a href="mailto:stjeanb@algonquincollege.com" title="E-Mail Brad St-Jean">E-mail</a>

-  Mike Stacey <a href="mailto:staceym@algonquincollege.com" title="E-Mail Mike Stacey">E-mail</a>

-  Their offices are at N208E.
-That's just down the hall, in the direction of P Building.

   ### College Printer Setup